 One member wrote about an app they use to stay fit: “I just started an exercise program for all my lung problems.
 It’s an app I have on my iPad, and I mirror it on my TV.
 It covers breathing, balance, walking, meditation — all pretty easy, and I can do it at my own pace.”

 A type of pulmonary hypertension, PAH is a rare medical condition.
 Specifically, it’s a heart and pulmonary disease that causes blood vessels in the lungs to become blocked, narrowed, or destroyed.
 This can result in high blood pressure in the lungs.
-In people with PAH, the right side of the heart works harder to pump blood through damaged pulmonary blood vessels, which can weaken and damage the heart muscle and lead to heart failure.
+In people with PAH, the right side of the heart works harder than the left side to pump blood through damaged pulmonary blood vessels, which can weaken and damage the heart muscle and lead to heart failure.

 There are several subtypes of PAH, including:

-On myPHteam, the social network for people with pulmonary arterial hypertension and their loved ones, more than 48,000 members come together to ask questions, give advice, and share their stories with others who understand life with PAH.
+On myPHteam, the social network for people with pulmonary arterial hypertension and their loved ones, more than 56,000 members come together to ask questions, give advice, and share their stories with others who understand life with PAH.

 Are you living with PAH?
 Do you have any tips for making daily life with PAH easier?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.